This course is now fully booked

 Aaron is an entomologist from the West Midlands who has been studying insects for several years as a pollinator specialist and insect ecologist.
 His main interests are with ‘urban’ invertebrates and the countless fascinating species which can be found in towns and cities across the UK.

 His previous research has focussed on solitary bees, developing habitats for these beneficial and often undervalued pollinators throughout Birmingham, with the Peoples Trust for Endangered Species and the British Entomological and Natural History Society.
-Aaron started his love for bees with the FSC as a volunteer on their Biolinks courses, before progressing through their learning pathway into a tutoring role.
-He now coordinates the Biolinks courses in the West Midlands region as a project officer.
+Aaron started his love for bees with the FSC as a volunteer on their BioLinks courses, before progressing through their learning pathway into a tutoring role.
+Aaron joined the FSC BioLinks project team as a project officer developing and delivering online bee courses before moving on to undertake a PhD studying pollinators.

 Teaching Location: Online